mntzrr/cap/README.md

               paste the 5th entry in the list

        cap -p 7-9
-              paste the all items from the 7th to 9th (inclusive) index
+              paste all items from the 7th to 9th (inclusive) index

        cap --all
               paste all flagged files and directories